 Why Ninh Binh and Lan Ha Bay should be part of your Vietnam travel plans

-As two solo female travellers, we had hit it off on a group tour of Vietnam’s Cat Ba island and thought it would be fun to pair up for that morning’s kayaking excursion.
-What we hadn’t taken into consideration was that in this water sport someone needs to lead, and as beginners neither of us could do so!
-We may have been going around in circles but as long as we managed to stay upright I was too relaxed to be concerned, content to bob along as my eyes greedily drank in the otherworldly landscape.
+As two solo female travellers, we had hit it off on our Vietnam’s Cat Ba island small group adventure and thought it would be fun to pair up for that morning’s kayaking excursion.
+What we hadn’t taken into consideration was that in this water sport someone needs to lead, and as beginners neither of us could.
+We may have been going around in circles but as long as we managed to stay upright I was too relaxed to be concerned, content to bob along as my eyes greedily drank in the landscape.

-Lan Ha Bay is located to the south of Halong Bay and has become a key spot to visit for those in the know, thanks to its magnificent, unspoilt beauty as travellers seek less crowded, more pristine destinations.
-Lan Ha also has the best water conditions for swimming and diving of the three bays.
-One of the advantages of a group tour with operators such as Intrepid is that you get to explore lesser-known sites; on our boat trip, our local leaders anchored the vessel for the night in an area which was perfect for an after-dark dip, lit up by fireflies appearing like sparks from a flame on the water’s edge.
+Lan Ha Bay is located to the south of Halong Bay and has become a key spot to visit for those in the know seeking unspoilt beauty and fewer crowds.
+Lan Ha is also prime for swimming and diving.
+One of the advantages of travelling with Intrepid is that you get to explore lesser-known sites.
+On our boat trip, our local leaders anchored the vessel for the night in an area which was perfect for an after-hours dip, lit up by fireflies appearing like sparks from a flame on the water’s edge.

 Even though it was warm when I was there, there were few sunbathers, as many visitors overlook it for the cruises of Halong Bay.
-That fact just adds to its relaxed charm; the clean sand was perfect to lie on while sipping a fresh coconut after the day’s excursions which, as well as kayaking, included stand-up paddleboarding and beach yoga.
+This just adds to its relaxed charm.
+The clean sand was perfect to lie on while sipping a fresh coconut after the day’s excursions which included kayaking, stand-up paddle boarding and beach yoga.
 Due to the island’s hilly landscape, rock climbing is the most popular activity here and there are excellent, instructor-led climbs suitable for all levels.

-So impressed was I with the Halong Bay region’s rock formations, when I heard there were more inland, I had to see them.
+I was so impressed with the Halong Bay region’s rock formations that when I heard there were more inland, I had to see them.
 The Trang An Landscape Complex near Ninh Binh, south of Hanoi, is also a UNESCO World Heritage site and features limestone karst peaks permeated by valleys, many of which are partly submerged and surrounded by almost vertical cliffs.

 After a morning on the water, stopping off at a local homestay for a buffet lunch of local delicacies was perfect respite from the heat.
 Staying in a homestay is the best way to experience how the locals live in the Ninh Binh region and my hosts were all wonderful cooks.
-As delicious bowl after bowl of rice, carrot and peanut salad, spring rolls, battered chicken and fish, spicy pork meatballs, sautéed green vegetables and tofu slices appeared on the table, the biggest problem my group had was knowing when to put down our chopsticks!
+Bowl after bowl of delicious rice, carrot and peanut salad, spring rolls, battered chicken and fish, spicy pork meatballs, sautéed green vegetables and tofu slices appeared on the table.
+The biggest problem my group had was knowing when to put down our chopsticks!

-To burn off those many bowls, we then cycled the region to see the rock formations up close.
+Then, we cycled the region to see the rock formations up close.
 It was also a lovely way to interact with residents, who are welcoming to the small numbers of tourists who visit.
 A grandmother standing outside her home with a baby boy in a pram waved as I cruised past.
-Thankfully I’m a better cyclist than kayaker, so when a flock of geese suddenly appeared in front of my bike to cross the road they did so safely as I stopped to watch, smiling to myself at this simple aspect of everyday rural Vietnam that would be so alien in my regular city life.
+A flock of geese suddenly appeared in front of my bike to cross the road, I stopped to watch, smiling to myself at this simple aspect of everyday rural life in Vietnam that would be so alien in my regular city life.

 Eager to explore the cliffs, bays and villages of Vietnam?
 Jump in for a small group adventure in northern Vietnam now.